-The Top 5 Universities in Japan: A 2025 Guide for International Students
+Best Universities in Japan for International Students 2025

-Studying in Japan no longer means mastering Japanese before you arrive.
+Studying in Japan doesn’t have to mean that you’re only learning the language.
 Five private universities in Greater Tokyo now deliver full bachelor’s degrees in English while backing you up with scholarships, career support and a campus culture that welcomes global perspectives.

 Snapshot: The Best at a Glance